samtayl/lastfm-node-client/README.md

 });
 ```

 When callback is passed, methods do not return a `promise`, instead return `undefined`.
-The `params` parameter is required when the callback parameter is passed.
+The `params` parameter is required when a callback argument is passed.

+**Note**: Endpoints `Auth.getToken` and `Tag.getTopTags` do not require additional parameters, as such, methods `lastFm.authGetToken()` and `lastFm.tagGetTopTags()` do not accept a `params` argument.
+A callback can be passed as the first argument.